Akash-nath29/encryptify/README.md

 ## Join the Adventure! 🌐

-Ready to contribute to the magic of BinaryCrypt?
+Ready to contribute to the magic of Encryptify?
 If you stumble upon any enigmatic issues or have brilliant ideas, feel free to open an issue or pull request on [GitHub](https://github.com/Akash-nath29/BinaryCrypt).
 Let's unravel this puzzle together!

 ## Credits 🙌

-BinaryCrypt is lovingly crafted by the one and only [Akash Nath](https://tinyurl.com/akash-nath).
+Encryptify is lovingly crafted by the one and only [Akash Nath](https://tinyurl.com/akash-nath).
 Dive into his world of innovation by following him on [GitHub](https://github.com/Akash-nath29)!

 ## License 📜

-BinaryCrypt operates under the enchanting spell of the [MIT License](https://github.com/Akash-nath29/Encryptify/blob/main/LICENSE).
+Encryptify operates under the enchanting spell of the [MIT License](https://github.com/Akash-nath29/Encryptify/blob/main/LICENSE).
 Your journey into the world of binary wonders has just begun! 🌌